Here are all the winners from the 2024 Grammys – rolling list

 Mehmet Ali Sanlikol, George Lernis & A Far Cry – ‘Sanlikol: A Gentleman Of Istanbul – Symphony For Strings, Percussion, Piano, Oud, Ney & Tenor’

-Riccardo Muti & Chicago Symphony Orchestra – ‘Contemporary American Composers’
+Riccardo Muti & Chicago Symphony Orchestra – ‘Contemporary American Composers’ – winner

 Shara Nova & A Far Cry – ‘The Blue Hour’